MouseBiteLabs/Game-Boy-DMG-Color/README.md

 [picture of front half of shell with lens and screen, from behind]

 Then I installed the front lens, and placed the screen, backed with the 3D printed bracket, into the front half of the shell.

 [picture of bracket]
 [picture of front half]

 Once the bracket was placed and flush with the shell, I put the buttons in and placed the IPS board over top, slid the Q5 screen FFC into the connector on the PCB (making sure it fit without any added stress on any connections), and secured it all in place.
+Then I *very carefully* soldered the wires from the Q5 board onto the appropriate pads on the IPS board - being very careful not to melt any plastic on the shell.

 [picture of two halves, ready to be assembled, with FFC on the CPU board]